An-Idea-For-Business/breakdance-extend-block-and-conditions-for-cookie-storage-and-more/README.md

 ## 💬 Support & Feedback

 Encountered an issue?
 Or have feedback to share?
 Don't hesitate to [open an issue on GitHub](https://github.com/An-Idea-For-Business/breakdance-extend-block-and-conditions-for-cookie-storage-and-more/issues).
 We're here to help and continuously improve!

+### New Features in Latest Update

+- Added support for Element Studio, allowing users to create and manage custom elements, macros, and presets.

+For more details, see [CHANGELOG.md](CHANGELOG.md).